Tourism in Afghanistan: Culture and security issues

 Afghanistan is an Islamic country where alcohol and drugs are prohibited.
 In Islam, a tourist or a traveler is called a musafir.
 Such person is generally treated as a diplomat and well protected under Afghan culture.
 Every mosque is a place of ultimate protection against those wanting to cause harm.
-Although Afghans are generally very friendly to tourists or travelers, kidnapping for ransom still exists in the county.
+Although Afghans are generally very friendly to tourists or travelers, kidnapping for ransom still exists in the country.
 Several foreign tourists have been kidnapped and killed in Afghanistan in the past.
 Finding an honest and reliable tour guide is the key to safety in Afghanistan.

 In June 2022, Taliban spokesman Zabiullah Mujahid said that "anyone" can visit Afghanistan for tourism, and the Ministry of Information and Culture started promoting it while claiming that Afghanistan is now safe.
 This, however, does not mean that unexploded ordnances or land mines no longer exist because they likely still do.

 Stamps

-Below is a series of old post stamps of Afghanistan from the 1960s and 1970s that promote tourism in the country.
+Below is a series of old post stamps of Afghanistan from the 1950s, 1960s, and 1970s that promote tourism in the country.